 We measured prostate-related quality of life using the Expanded Prostate Cancer Index Composite-26 item version (EPIC-26) (Szymanski et al., 2010), unmet needs using the Supportive Care Needs Survey 34 item version (SCNS-SF34) (Boyes et al., 2009), and psychological wellbeing using the Hospital Anxiety and Depression Scale (HADS) (Zigmond and Snaith, 1983).
 We used the Cancer Survivors Self-Efficacy Scale, a modified version of the Self Efficacy for Managing Chronic Disease Scale (Lorig, 2001) to measure respondents’ confidence in performing 11 behaviours (Foster et al., 2013).
 Participants completed these measures at baseline and at nine months.
 No primary outcome measure was specified, as this was a pilot trial.
-Participants were also asked to use a health service resource use questionnaire completed over three separate time periods; 0-3 months, >3-6 months, >6-7 months to record their prostate-related health service contacts, use of medication/devices, and sick days preventing usual activities.
+Participants were also asked to complete a health service resource use questionnaire over three separate time periods; 0-3 months, >3-6 months, >6-7 months to record their prostate-related health service contacts, use of medication/devices, and sick days preventing usual activities.
 This information, plus self-reported health status as measured by the EQ-5D-5L and EQ-5D VAS (Brooks, 1996), was used to assess the cost-effectiveness of the intervention where quality adjusted survival (QAS) was the primary outcome measure.
 The follow-up questionnaire also included questions seeking views on the intervention.
 Further details of the measures used (Watson et al., 2014) and the cost-effectiveness analysis are reported elsewhere (Burns et al, 2017).

 Qualitative evaluation